muhammadnaqeebasif/DataEngineeringNanoDegree/Projects/project1- DataModellingWithPostgres/README.md

 |3225|1970-01-01 00:25:42.837408|15|paid|SOZCTXZ12AB0182364|AR5KOSW1187FB35FF4|818|Chicago-Naperville-Elgin, IL-IN-WI|	"Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Ubuntu Chromium/36.0.1985.125 Chrome/36.0.1985.125 Safari/537.36"|

 ## Project File Structure
-1. **data** folder containing the data
+1. **data**- folder containing the data
-2. **create_tables.py** drops and creates the tables.
+2. **create_tables.py**- drops and creates the tables.
 Run this file to reset the tables before each time the ETL scripts are run.
-3. **etl.ipynb** reads and processes a single file from song_data and log_data and loads the data into the tables.
+3. **etl.ipynb**- reads and processes a single file from song_data and log_data and loads the data into the tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.
-4. **etl.py** reads and processes files from song_data and log_data and loads them into your tables.
+4. **etl.py**- reads and processes files from song_data and log_data and loads them into your tables.
 You can fill this out based on your work in the ETL notebook.
-5. **README.md** provides discussion on the project.
+5. **README.md**- provides description on the project.
-6. **sql_queries.py** contains all the sql queries, and is imported into the last three files above.
+6. **sql_queries.py**- contains all the sql queries, and is imported into the last three files above.
-7. **test.ipynb** displays the first few rows of each table to check the database.
+7. **test.ipynb**- displays the first few rows of each table to check the database.